-Awards are expected to be made with a start date of September 1, 2012.
-The award period under this solicitation is anticipated to be five (5) years, with five consecutive funding periods.
-Applicants must submit project plans and budgets for the entire award period and for each of the five (5) funding periods.
+Awards are expected to be made with a start date of September 1, 2013.
+The award period under this solicitation is anticipated to be three (3) years, with three consecutive funding periods.
+Applicants must submit project plans and budgets for each of the three (3) funding periods.

 Projects will initially be funded for the first award year of the award.
-A project operator will not compete for funding in years two through five, as long as the center is operating at a "Commendable" or "Outstanding" performance level at the time during the current program year that MBDA determines its recommendations to the Grants Officer for continuation funding for the next program year.
+A project operator will not compete for funding in years two through three, as long as the center is operating at a "Commendable" or "Outstanding" performance level at the time during the current program year that MBDA determines its recommendations to the Grants Officer for continuation funding for the next program year.
 A project that achieves a performance rating of "Good" or lower will not qualify for automatic renewal, but rather will be eligible for negotiation of award terms and conditions for the next funding period at the discretion of MBDA, subject to the approval of the Grants Officer.